 What happens if my child has to travel a distance to the new school?

 If it is the school allocated by the Local Authority and the distance is considered beyond ‘reasonable’ the Local Authority will pay for transport, usually a bus pass.
 If the school is one you chose outside the Local Authority's fair access arrangements, you will be responsible for getting your child to and from the school

 How long will it take to get my child a new school?

 The Local Authority will try to do this as quickly as possible.
 Generally, it takes about four to eight weeks, but that will depend on when the governors' committee can meet and how ready your child is for admission to a second school.

 Is there someone at the Local Authority I can talk to about the exclusion?

-An Exclusion and Reintegration Officer from the Local Authority will contact you with regard to any permanent exclusion.
+An Exclusion and Reintegration Officer from the Local Authority will contact you with regard to any exclusion.
 You will be sent a letter from the school which will include important information about who you can contact for support.

 Is there anyone else who might give me advice?

 If your child has special educational needs, you may wish to seek assistance from SENDIASS by contacting them.
 You could also contact ACE (Advisory Centre for Education) exclusions helpline or The Children’s Legal Centre.

 My child has special educational needs (SEN), does that make a difference in how the school deals with suspending or excluding them?